 All Contents © 2016The Kiplinger Washington Editors

-Perhaps the first flakes have already coated your windshield, forcing you to dig out the scraper.
+Perhaps the first frost has already coated your windshield, forcing you to dig out the scraper.
 As you adjust to the chill, give a thought to your ride, and check out these nine tips that will keep your car rolling smoothly through winter’s challenges.

 We’re assuming you've covered the basics (such as the scraper!) and are up-to-date on your car’s regular scheduled service.
-Don't postpone that—an annoyance in summer can become a hazard that strands you in the winter, putting your life at risk.
+Don't postpone that—an annoyance in warmer weather can become a hazard that strands you in the winter, putting your life at risk.

 By David Muhlbaum, Online Editor

 As you tackle fall's bounty on your lawn, leave some energy for removing the leaves that find their way into your vehicle.

 Leaves, twigs and other organic matter can cause havoc with gutters on your house—and the equivalent on your car.
 When debris builds up in areas of your car where water is supposed to run out, you can get leaks or corrosion.

 The air plenum near the windshield is a classic spot where this can happen.

 If you have a sunroof, open it up and look around in there, too, from outside the car.
 Sunroofs have drains to flow water that sneaks past the seals down and out of the car.
 Plant gunk in there can plug those drains, making wet headliners or worse.